 The directive proposal does not solve the structural problems in the collecting societies governance that make them instruments of an unfair distribution of the collected funds:

-- The existence of a censal vote system 25 connected to elections by colleges, often separating large benefitters from small.
+- The existence of a censal vote system25Vote according to wealth, property or other assets. connected to elections by colleges, often separating large benefitters from small.
 This situation frequently leads to a coalition of publishers (or other assignees of rights), stock owners of rights and heirs of deceased artists holding the majority of votes, with authors or artists contributing to future creation having only a minority of votes.
 The principle of one person/one vote must apply.

 - A total lack of transparency on the statistical distribution of the redistributed sums (ranked sums by decreasing order, distinguishing between sums redistributed to living artists and those distributed to assignees and heirs).
-This data 26 must be of compulsory publication and auditable by representatives of authors, artists, consumers and users..
+This data26It is not the identity of recipients that matters for the general interest (except from a tax viewpoint) but rather the degree of concentration of income and the proportion allocated to living authors and artists. must be of compulsory publication and auditable by representatives of authors, artists, consumers and users.

 - The treatment of the “undistributed” sums due to too small amounts, to a difficulty in localizing the benefitters, or because funds were collected for works on which the society did not hold management rights.
 These sums are either stored or redistributed to the other members, prorata of their income, which amounts to a significant subsidy of the wealthiest by the poorer or the public.
 This is not compensated by the measures in favour of small recipients that have been put in place by some societies.